jedbrooke/golem-network-requestor/README.md

 ## To run:
-first make sure your golem requestor environment is already set up `python3 network_requestor.py`
+first make sure your golem requestor environment is already set up, then run

+`python3 network_requestor.py`